 A. Vegetation contact with power lines is a leading cause of power outages.
 The standard is designed to minimize transmission line outages due to vegetation contacts, and thereby maintain or improve the reliability of the Bulk-Power System.
-Tree contact with transmission lines was a common cause of past regional blackouts, including the August 2003 blackout that affected 50 million people.

 Q. How is the vegetation management reliability standard developed and implemented?